2018 Commonwealth Games opening ceremony: Preparations

 On 22 November 2017, the GOLDOC revealed some of the key artistic personnel working on the ceremonies of the games.
 The creative team for the opening and closing ceremonies consisted of a roster of renowned individuals.
 Leading the ceremonies team as Artistic Director and Project Director was David Zolkwer, Head of Jack Morton Worldwide Public Events.
 David previously led the teams for the 2004 Summer Olympics in Athens, 2002 Commonwealth Games in Manchester, 2006 Commonwealth Games in Melbourne and 2014 Commonwealth Games in Glasgow.
 Australian singer Katie Noonan, winner of five ARIA music awards and former lead singer of Brisbane based band George, was given the role of the Music Director of the ceremonies.
 Katie said "I'm a fiercely proud Queensland musician; I think we make some of the best music in the world and indeed some of the best art in the world.
 There's some truly world class dance and music being made here, so it's a good time to focus on our (cultural) identity and realise that we're really good at what we do."
-She has served as the Artistic Director of the Queensland Music Festival since 2015.
+She served as the artistic director of the Queensland Music Festival from 2015 to 2019.

 Nathan M. Wright served as the Head of Choreography and Staging Director for the opening ceremony.
 Nathan is a highly respected choreographer and performer who has worked on large-scale events extensively, including choreography for the opening and closing ceremonies of both the 2012 Summer Olympics and Paralympics in London and the opening ceremony of the 2014 Winter Olympics in Sochi.
 The role of Executive Producer for the ceremonies was given to Merryn Hughes.
 Merryn has also served as the Executive Producer for the ceremonies of the 2015 Pacific Games in Papua New Guinea and the closing ceremony of the 2010 Winter Olympics in Vancouver.